GrosSacASac/worka/readme.md

 ## Why

-Make lifer easier.
-Working with Web Workers is cool, it makes things previously only available to native apps possible on the web also.
-Multi threading is hard to get right, and that's why I use patterns to stay correct.
-Many patterns are duplicated across different applications.
-These patterns are now internalized into a library to avoid duplication.
+Working with Web Workers is interesting because it makes things previously only available to native software possible on the web also.
+But multi threading is hard to get right, and that's why I use patterns to stay correct.
+These patterns were previously duplicated across different web-applications.
+These patterns are now encapsulated into a library (worka) to avoid duplication.
 Use cases of web workers:

  * Offload work (computations) from server to client
  * Avoid blocking the main-DOM thread